 Install control timers on water processors

-Contact us at email@example.com if you have water processors in your lab.
-We could work with Evolve on installing water control timers, solenoids and time overrride switches to reduce water consumption of the processors when they are not in use.
-The savings from this easy measure would pay back for the project in less than a year.
+Contact us at firstname.lastname@example.org if you have water processors in your lab.
+We work with Evolve to install water control timers, solenoids and time over-ride switches to reduce water consumption of unused processors.
+The savings from this easy measure can pay back for the project in less than a year.